On behalf of The Law Office of Gustavo E. Frances, P.A.

 After the court order is finalized, retroactive child support payments can be paid by the non-custodial parent as a one-time lump sum or in structured payments distributed over a certain period of months or years.
 The burden of responsibility to seek retroactive child support lies with the custodial parent.

-Being represented by a Fort Lauderdale divorce lawyer can help you claim retroactive child support faster and ensure that the other parent does not provide false information about his/her actual income and does not attempt to argue that you were not eligible for child support during the proposed retroactive period.
+Being represented by a Fort Lauderdale divorce attorney can help you claim retroactive child support faster and ensure that the other parent does not provide false information about his/her actual income and does not attempt to argue that you were not eligible for child support during the proposed retroactive period.